gamell/markpress/examples/random-7d.md

 This presentation was generated with the following command:

-`$ markpress -i random-7d.md -o html/random-7d.html -a -l random-7d`
+`$ markpress random-7d.md html/random-7d.html -a -l random-7d`